treytMSFT/sql-docs/docs/linux/sql-server-linux-availability-group-cluster-pacemaker.md

    sudo crm status
    ```

    You can also see cluster configuration with `crm configure show xml` or `crm configure show`.

-1. The bootstrap procedure creates a Linux user named hacluster with the password linux.
+1. The bootstrap procedure creates a Linux user named `hacluster` with the password `linux`.
 Replace the default password with a secure one as soon as possible:

    ```bash
    sudo passwd hacluster